sciamlab/blog/_posts/2014-09-11-large-public-works-meet-the-open-data.md

 The data indeed originally come from a shared spreadsheet feeded collaborativelly by Expo's personnel, periodically dumped into a MS Access and finally consolidated by us into a relational PostgreSQL schema.
 It was a continuos iterative process that went far beyond the most extreme programming practices.
 For the layout customization we created a CKAN plugin that has been released as open source and [made available on GitHub](https://github.com/sciamlab/ckanext-expo2015)
-It was challengin bu fun, like a mission impossibile, a sleepless experience where no failures can be tolerated!
+It was challenging but fun, like a mission impossibile, a sleepless experience where no failures can be tolerated!